rob-burrus/RoboND-Kinematics-Project/README.md

 rot_ee = rot_ee.subs({'r': roll, 'p': pitch, 'y': yaw})
 ```

-### Inverse kinematics

-Inverse kinematics is essentially the opposite of forward kinematics.
-In this case, the pose (position and orientation) of the end effector is known and the goal is to calculate the joint angles of the manipulator.
-For a manipulator with n-joints the overall transformation between the base and end effector can result in highly non-linear equations that can have 0 or multiple solutions.
-These solutions may violate real-world joint limits so car is needed when choosing among the possible solutions.

 Because the last 3 joints in the KR210 are revolute and their joint axes intersect at a single point, we can solve the IK problem with an analytical, or closed-form, solution method, and we also have a case of spherical wrist with joint 5 being the common intersection point and hence the wrist center.
 This allows us to kinematically decouple the IK problem into Inverse Position and Inverse orientation problems.
 The steps are as follows:
  1. Calculate the location of the spherical wrist center (WC)